Tim Kelly spent more than three decades in charge of the Trinity boys’ basketball team. (Randolph Record file photo)

 Kelly’s final team posted a 19-10 record, snapping a string of two seasons with at least 20 victories.
 The Bulldogs tied for second place in the Piedmont Athletic Conference.

 Brett Andrews, who coached the boys’ basketball team at Providence Grove last season, has taken a job at Trinity.
-He’s possible that he could take the coaching position after filling in on an interim basis this summer.
+It’s possible that he could take the coaching position after filling in on an interim basis this summer.

 Trinity athletics director Robert Mitchell has been a longtime assistant coach to Kelly after playing for Kelly’s teams.